Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of individual TDE s

 where we use $\varepsilon_{\mathrm{diss}} \simeq 0.2$ as fiducial parameter;\footnote{As a consequence, $\varepsilon_{\mathrm{diss}}$ assumes the role of the ``baryonic loading'', a parameter commonly used in GRB or AGN models.
 Note that this formula assumes the injection of a single nuclear species ($f_A = 1$); later we will use mixed injection compositions whose total luminosities adds up to $\varepsilon_{\mathrm{diss}} \, \dot M \, c^2$.} we will later discuss its degeneracy with other parameters in \Sec~\ref{sec:discussion}.
-The mass accretion rate is assumed to have a peak value of $100 \, L_{\mathrm{Edd}}$ and to trace the observed OUV luminosity time evolution.
-The minimal energy $E_{A,\mathrm{min}} = \gamma_\mathrm{min} \, m_p \, A \propto Z$ with $\gamma_\mathrm{min} \simeq 1$, which means that all non-thermal nuclei are picked up (injected) at the same minimal gamma factor (or minimal rigidity) -- which is relevant if the mass fraction of the progenitor is to be translated into the non-thermal contribution.
+The mass accretion rate is assumed to have a peak value of $100 \, L_{\mathrm{Edd}}/c^2$ \footnote{The mass accretion rate $100L_{\rm Edd}/c^2$ is obtained from order-of-magnitude estimations \citep[e.g.,][]{2023ApJ...956...30Y}.
+Noting that during the TDE peak accretion phase, the accretion rate could be super-Eddington, e.g., $\dot M/\dot M_{\rm Edd}=\zeta\sim10-100$ \citep{2018ApJ...859L..20D}, where $\dot M_{\rm Edd}$ is the Eddington accretion rate that can be related to the Eddington luminosity $L_{\rm Edd}$ via $\dot M_{\rm Edd}=L_{\rm Edd}/(\eta_{\rm rad}c^2)$ using the radiation efficiency $\eta_{\rm rad}\sim0.1-0.01$.
+Therefore, we estimate $\dot M=(\zeta/\eta_{\rm rad})L_{\rm Edd}/c^2\sim\mathcal{O}(100)L_{\rm Edd}/c^2$, and adopt the fiducial value $100L_{\rm Edd}/c^2$ for consistency with previous studies.} and to trace the observed OUV luminosity time evolution.
+The minimal energy $E_{A,\mathrm{min}} = \gamma_\mathrm{min} \, m_p \, c^2 \, A \propto Z$ with $\gamma_\mathrm{min} \simeq 1$, which means that all non-thermal nuclei are picked up (injected) at the same minimal gamma factor (or minimal rigidity) -- which is relevant if the mass fraction of the progenitor is to be translated into the non-thermal contribution.
 Note that the maximal ridigity can be directly converted into the maximal injection energy for a single injection isotope.
 Later, we will, however, combine different injection isotopes under the assumption of equal $R_{\mathrm{max}}$, which is the simplest possible assumption.
 This assumption is obtained if the maximal energy is limited by the size of the accelerator (confinement condition from balancing Lorentz and centrifugal forces).
 If other processes (such as synchrotron losses or photodisintegration) limit the maximal energy, they will change this relationship, and it may not apply anymore.